Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 Disclosure: This article should not be considered tax or legal advice, as I am not a tax professional or attorney.
 These are simply my best practices for how I personally handle the taxes in my own blogging business, which has been shaped by consultation with my CPA.
 Please consult with a CPA or attorney to get advice specific to your business.

-In this guide, I’m going to share with you all of my own best practices about managing taxes for bloggers.
+In this guide, I’m going to share all of my own best practices about managing taxes for bloggers.
 And don’t worry, even if you’re not a “numbers person,” this process isn’t as painful as you might imagine.

 Taxes for Bloggers 101: How to Do Taxes on Your Blog Income (Blog Tax Tips)